n6xej/CSWAnimatedImageView/README.md

-reverse     - Should animation reverse direction startPoint  - Startpoint of the gradient endPoint    - Endpoint of the gradient fontName    - Name of the image in Text View
+reverse     - Should animation reverse direction startPoint  - Startpoint of the gradient endPoint    - Endpoint of the gradient imageName    - Name of the image in Text View

  can be added to your controller's view using Interface Builder or programmatically with the following code: identity inspector Custom Class